KWOM Internet Services

 Q: Is this the same as a broadband card from a cellphone company?

 A: No, we don't use cell towers.
-If you have a notebook computer and want to get on the Internet from anywhere, a mobile broadband card may be convenient.
+If you have a notebook computer and want to get on the Internet from anywhere, a mobile broadband card or mobile hotspot may be convenient.
 Our service is faster, less expensive, allows simultaneous use by several computers, and does not have a 5 GB per month usage cap.

 Q: Will the signal go through trees and buildings?